1. What is metaplastic breast cancer?

 Chemotherapy will be recommended for many people with metaplastic breast cancer.
 Chemotherapy destroys cancer cells using anti-cancer drugs, and is given to reduce the risk of breast cancer returning or spreading.

-Whether or not you’re offered chemotherapy depends on various features of the cancer including its size, grade, hormone receptor status and HER2 status, and whether the lymph nodes are affected.
+Whether or not you’re offered chemotherapy depends on various features of the cancer including its size, grade, hormone receptor status and HER2 status, and whether the are affected.

 You may have chemotherapy before or after surgery.